newellbrandon/kastendevhub.github.io/_posts/2024-01-12-kasten-openshift-monitoring.markdown

 }
 ```

-If not then you are passing the treshold.
+Otherwise, you know that Kasten is exceeding the 3Gb threshold.

 The same can apply for Kasten's cpu usage as well: